TTB Regulated Industries

 News and Events

-This week we introduced our color-coded sample of wine premises operations.
+This week we remind industry of upcoming changes to TTB's outgoing payments effective September 30, 2025.
 Read this week’s edition for more news, trending topics, and upcoming outreach activities.

-This week we announced our Beer Fact Sheet.
+This week we remind industry of upcoming changes to TTB incoming and outgoing payments.
 Read this week’s edition for more news, trending topics, and upcoming outreach activities.

 Regulations and Guidance